teamniteo/handbook/support.md

 People hate being made to feel stupid.
 If you remove the person from the response as if someone or something else messed up, they will remain much happier.

 If something isn't clear, ask Dejan or Marbe.
+See our [policy on dealing with users](https://intra.niteoweb.com/resolveuid/fe1828f8656f4538bd621b17b94d0dd0?_authenticator=296a0dcf711a0926896807e8b133c924bda5c0e4).

-## Slack #support Channel
+## Slack Channels

 Support related issues and topics are discussed on #support channel.
 This way everyone knows what's going on and can ping in on the topic.
 Avoid pinging coworkers in private since then others won't know what's going on.

+We also have the #support-emails channel for a live stream of GrooveHQ tickets and responses.

 ## Live Chat Support